 Yet despite the appalling conditions and suffering endured by Tibetans Drapchi has become an inspiring symbol of resistance and the struggle for independence due to the heroic actions of political prisoners.
 There have been several demonstrations within the prison.
 The last major incident took place on 1st May 1998 during which eleven Tibetans lost their lives.
 Chinese troops opened fire at protesters who refused to take part in a propaganda film being made for a visiting EU delegation, which was due to visit the next day!
 Other events have brought the plight of inmates to the attention of the outside world, such as the pro-independence songs secretly recorded by Tibetan nuns and smuggled out.
 A further protest erupted during a visit by the United Nations Working Group on Arbitrary Detention on 11th October 1997.
 Those prisoners involved had their sentence increased by five years and suffered torture and solitary confinement.
 It is a matter of great shame that the Working Group failed to even mention the incident in their report to the United Nations.

 “The People’ s Army Police who guarded us would casually beat and kick us as if it were nothing”

 “In Drapchi she was shocked with an electric baton in the mouth if she was caught reciting Buddhist texts”

 “She was suspended from the ceiling with her hands tied behind her back for an hour or more”

-Subscribers of Tibettruth have been campaigning on behalf of Tibetan political prisoners and such efforts have been welcomed and praised by former inmates, who reported that such actions have brought real encouragement and hope to Tibetans.
-The campaign has also served a warning to the Chinese authorities that organisations are monitoring the plight of particular prisoners and of general conditions.
+Subscribers of Tibettruth have been campaigning on behalf of Tibetan political prisoners and those efforts have been welcomed and praised by former inmates, who reported such actions as offering real encouragement and hope to Tibetans.
+The campaign has also served a warning to the Chinese authorities that organizations are monitoring the plight of particular prisoners and of general conditions.